 If you suffered injuries in a collision because of a negligent truck driver, you may want to enlist the help of our personal injury law firm as soon as your injuries allow.
-Because the liable parties in these cases often include both the trucker and their employer, you likely do not want to try to navigate the claims process on your own.
+As the parties at fault in these cases are often both the trucker and their employer, you likely do not want to try to navigate the legal process on your own.

 You have a right to hire a truck accident attorney from our team to represent you.
 As your legal representatives, we can handle all aspects of the claims process for you and file a lawsuit if necessary.
 Our services require no upfront fees, and the initial consultation is free.